The craziness of the Roaring Twenties in America

 The United States in particular, was the cultural centre of this time period, as US companies experienced a significant economic boom in production and profits.

-The amount of money people had increased during the time, and they spent this new money on new kinds of music, dances and going to new cinemas.
+The amount of money people had increased, and they spent this money on new kinds of entertainment and technologies.

 By 1920, the world was emerging from a very difficult period of time.
 The First World War had caused untold devastation to many countries, particularly in Europe.

-Since the conflict began in the middle of 1914, many western societies had invested their entire economies and factory production into supporting the war effort.
+Since the beginning of the conflict in the middle of 1914, many western societies had invested their entire economies and factory production into supporting the war effort.

 By 1917, countries like Germany, France, and Britain were struggling with raising enough money to fund their aims.